VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 )<use_case_diagram>

 === UC1 - Simple Function Composition
-A user wants to compose a simple function using pre-defined functions and e.g. Integer parameters.
+A user wants to compose a simple function using pre-defined functions, e.g., Integer parameters.

 === UC2 - Function Execution
 A user wants to execute their visually composed functions.